 About the College of Continuing Education

-Established in 1913, and approaching its 100th anniversary, the College of Continuing Education is one of the most diverse of the University of Minnesota’s 19 colleges and schools.
+Established in 1913, the College of Continuing Education is one of the most diverse of the University of Minnesota’s 19 colleges and schools.
 In 2013, the College celebrated its Centennial, and its commitment to opening doors for over 100 years.

 The College’s primary audience is adult learners; our mission is to provide high-quality continuing education and lifelong learning opportunities for professional development, personal enrichment, career transitions, and academic growth.